-How Lighthouse determines the critical request chains
+How Lighthouse identifies critical request chains

-- Minimizing the number of critical resources: eliminating them, deferring their download, marking them as async, and so on.
+- Minimize the number of critical resources: eliminate them, defer their download, mark them as

 Except as otherwise noted, the content of this page is licensed under the Creative Commons Attribution 4.0 License, and code samples are licensed under the Apache 2.0 License.
 For details, see the Google Developers Site Policies.
 Java is a registered trademark of Oracle and/or its affiliates.